 - The Office of Scientific Review coordinates the receipt, referral, and scientific review of grants, cooperative agreements, and research contracts.

 - The Office of Grants Management oversees the processing of grant, cooperative agreement, and contract awards.

-The Division of Extramural Research develops and oversees NCCIH-funded research and research training programs conducted across the country and around the world.
-The Division also coordinates research efforts with other NIH Institutes and Centers, and exercises leadership in a number of trans-NIH activities such as the NIH Health Care Systems Research Collaboratory.
+The Division of Extramural Research (DER) develops and oversees NCCIH-funded research and research training programs.
+The Division also coordinates research efforts with other NIH ICs, and it exercises leadership in a number of trans-NIH activities such as the NIH Health Care Systems Research Collaboratory.
 The Division’s two branches are the Basic and Mechanistic Research in Complementary and Integrative Health Branch and the Clinical Research in Complementary and Integrative Health Branch.
-Staff provide guidance regarding NCCIH research interests and priorities, and funding mechanisms and opportunities.
+Staff provide guidance regarding NCCIH research interests and priorities and also funding mechanisms and opportunities.
 Periodically, they offer educational activities regarding grantsmanship, such as webinars and workshops.

-- The Laboratory of Clinical Investigations Branch, which includes the Affective Neuroscience and Pain section and the Sensory Testing and Imaging section;
+- The Clinical Investigations Branch, which includes the Section on Affective Neuroscience and Pain

-- The Pain and Integrative Neuroscience Branch, which includes the following sections: Rodent Behavior and Imaging; Behavioral, Neurocircuitry, and Cellular Plasticity; and Somatosensory Cells and Circuits.
+- The Pain and Integrative Neuroscience Branch, which includes the Section on Behavioral Neurocircuitry and Cellular Plasticity and the Section on Sensory Cells and Circuits